am7287/Railway-Management-System/README.md

 ## Description
 The Railway Management System (RMS) is a comprehensive database solution designed to streamline and optimize train operations, enhance safety measures, and improve the overall passenger experience.
 This project implements a robust database structure using MySQL to manage various aspects of railway operations, including train schedules, passenger bookings, station information, and route management etc.

-If there are any issues accessing the database, refer to the attached PNG files.
+If there are any issues accessing the database, refer to the attached PNG files for outputs in MySQL Workbench.

 ## Features
 User Management